Why it matters

 Under its Climate Change Policy and Action Plan, the EPA is taking further action to help the NSW Government achieve its greenhouse gas emission reduction targets.

-We are consulting on the draft Climate Change Assessment Requirements and draft Greenhouse Gas Assessment Guide for Large Emitters which will require proponents to assess a proposed development’s greenhouse gas emissions and mitigation opportunities, both in the short-term and long-term.
+The outcome from our consultation is a new NSW Guide for Large Emitters requiring proponents to assess a proposed development’s greenhouse gas emissions and mitigation opportunities, both in the short-term and long-term.
+Section 2 of this guide sets out information about when the guide applies.

 Ways to have your say